 - 1 2×2″ board, 12 ft. long

-- The first step is cutting the 2×2 inches board into pieces of 33 inches in length; four pieces will be enough.
-Then, take the 2×6 boards and cut those into 12 lengths of 21inches and 12 lengths of 24 inches.
+- The first step is cutting the 2×2 inch board into pieces of 33 inches in length; four pieces will be enough.
+Then, take the 2×6 boards and cut those into 12 lengths of 21 inches and 12 lengths of 24 inches.

 - Make some screw holes in these and attach the bottom row on the 2×2 boards.

-- Place this part of the vertical garden over the soil, fill with mulch and plant potatoes about 4 inches deep.
-Remember each layer which you plant must have its sides boarded up.
+- Place this part of the vertical garden over the soil, fill it with mulch, and plant potatoes about 4 inches deep.
+Remember each layer that you plant must have its sides boarded up.